 Francesca joined Optomen in June 2015 after a career break to bring up her 2 children.
 She is now the face of reception for Optomen, overseeing visitors and keeping the front of house running smoothly.

-Holly joined Optomen in May 2018 as an Executive Assistant.
+Holly joined Optomen in May 2018 as a Development Assistant.

-Holly has previously worked in similar roles for AKA agency and Condé Nast and at the Institute of Practitioners of Advertising as Groups Marketing Executive.
+Holly has previously worked for AKA agency and Condé Nast and at the Institute of Practitioners of Advertising as Groups Marketing Executive.
 She has also previously worked at companies such as Wall to Wall and RWF world as a Junior Researcher.